-The Qtilities::Core::Observer class provides a powerful implementation of the subject - observer programming pattern.
+OverviewThe Qtilities::Core::Observer class provides a powerful implementation of the subject - observer programming pattern.
 The observer class is the observer in this implementation (as the name suggests) and any QObject based class can be a subject.
 One way to think about an observer is to think of it as a context in your application to which certain subjects can be attached or detached.
 An example of such a context is the observer which manages plugins in the Qtilities extension system.
 When plugins are loaded they are attached to this context and become visible in the list of loaded plugins.
 Another example would be different instances of a scripting engine.
 When new objects are created inside the scripting engine they exist in that context.
 It can then for example be possible to have multiple scripting engines within the same application, where different objects belongs to different script engines or are shared between the engines using Observers.
+The Qtilities implementation of this pattern is a very powerful addition to any Qt programmer's toolbox and this article will explain the many different features of the implementation.
+Table of contents:

 This section will introduce basic observer operations through blocks of example code.
 It is important to understand these example blocks of code before moving on to the sections that follows.